If I sell my home with a pending lien, will I still be financially responsible?

 What assessment methodologies are used?

 Square footage and linear (front) footage are most commonly used.
-Although simplest to administer, equal share is generally not used unless there is unanimity among property owners to use this method.
+Although simplest to administer, equal share is the least frequently method used, but is sometimes appropriate to use in areas of very low density, steep topography and/or lack of public sanitary sewer service, and where redevelopment potential is limited.

 Will I receive a discount if I live on a lot with multiple frontages (such as a corner lot)?